 To make graham cracker-infused bourbon, you need the right bourbon.
 Don’t get one that’s already been flavored, like cinnamon whiskey.

 If you have a favorite bourbon, use it here!
-I love Old Forester for the sweet caramel flavor it brings to a drink at a good price, but there are many more options out there that would be equally delicious.
+I love Old Forester for the sweet caramel flavor it brings to a

 Maker’s Mark is another favorite of mine for infusions because it has a light, clean flavor that is great for infusions.
 Some other popular brands are Woodford Reserve, Bulleit and Knob Creek.